These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Can I make chocolate Easter cookies in a different quantity?

-To change the amount you want to make, simply click on the servings and a slider will pop up that you can move to get the number you need.
-All the ingredients will update automatically with the correct quantities so you're ready to get baking!
+To change the amount you want to make, simply click on the servings, and a slider will pop up that you can move to get the number you need.

 Can I make chocolate Easter cookies in a stand mixer such as a KitchenAid or Kenwood Mixer?

-Once you add the flour, cocoa and raising agents, be sure not to over-mix the dough as it may become tough.
-Likewise, when you add the Mini Eggs, pulse just briefly so as to distribute the Mini Eggs without breaking the pieces down too much.
+Once you add the flour, cocoa and raising agents, make sure not to over-mix the dough as it may become tough.
+Your dough only needs to be brought together, not kneaded like bread dough.

 Can I make chocolate Easter cookies with a food processor?

 I wouldn't recommend using a food processor to make these cookies.
-The dough is quite thick and a blade attachment may struggle to mix everything evenly.
+The dough is quite thick, and a blade attachment may struggle to mix everything evenly.

 How can I make sure my chocolate Easter cookies are perfectly cooked?